prairir/bluefin/README.md

 System updates are image-based and automatic.
 Applications are logically seperated from the system by using Flatpaks, and the CLI experience is contained within OCI containers:

-## For Users
+## For Ryan

 - Ubuntu-like GNOME layout
   - Includes the following GNOME Extensions
     - Dash to Dock - for a more Unity-like dock
     - Appindicator - for tray-like icons in the top right corner
     - GSConnect - Integrate your mobile device with your desktop
-    - Blur my Shell - for dat bling
+    - POP!
+Shell - for tiling
 - GNOME Software with [Flathub](https://flathub.org)
     - Use a familiar software center UI to install graphical software
 - Built on top of the the [uBlue main image](https://github.com/ublue-os/main)